 (g) agreeing with the MA the latitude and longitude information for the installed Apparatus for each Sub-Meter where an EM is being used;

-(h) providing any other additional information required to enable the Supplier to determine the Distribution Use of System (DUoS) charges;
+(h) for supporting the Trading Dispute process as required by Section W of the Code;

-(i) for supporting the Trading Dispute process as required by Section W of the Code;
+(i) for responding to any queries raised by the Panel, Supplier, the Supplier Volume Allocation Agent, the Data Collector, the Meter Administrator and / or the BSC Auditor;

-(j) for responding to any queries raised by the Panel, Supplier, the Supplier Volume Allocation Agent, the Data Collector, the Meter Administrator and / or the BSC Auditor;
+(j) providing Suppliers with the data that will enable them to fulfil their obligations under the Code;

-(k) providing Suppliers with the data that will enable them to fulfil their obligations under the Code;
+(k) notifying Suppliers on discovering that any Settlement data for which the UMSO is responsible is potentially incorrect or missing;

-(l) notifying Suppliers on discovering that any Settlement data for which the UMSO is responsible is potentially incorrect or missing;
+(l) retaining Settlement data in accordance with this BSCP and Party Service Line (PSL) 100 ‘Non Functional Requirements for Licensed Distribution System Operators and Party Agents’;

-(m) retaining Settlement data in accordance with this BSCP and Party Service Line (PSL) 100 ‘Non Functional Requirements for Licensed Distribution System Operators and Party Agents’;
+(m) ensuring that the Customer continues to comply with the conditions for an Unmetered Supply;

-(n) ensuring that the Customer continues to comply with the conditions for an Unmetered Supply;
+(n) issuing an annual spreadsheet containing all UMS EACs for each MSID split by Settlement Register (using the appropriate Average Fraction of Yearly Consumption) to Suppliers each June, and providing confirmation to BSCCo. that this process has occurred;

-(o) issuing an annual spreadsheet containing all UMS EACs for each MSID split by Settlement Register (using the appropriate Average Fraction of Yearly Consumption) to Suppliers each June, and providing confirmation to BSCCo. that this process has occurred;
+(o) resending the correct EAC(s) to the NHHDC upon instruction by the Supplier if Supplier identifies a discrepancy between EACs received from NHHDCs to those received from the UMSO;

-(p) resending the correct EAC(s) to the NHHDC upon instruction by the Supplier if Supplier identifies a discrepancy between EACs received from NHHDCs to those received from the UMSO;
+(p) validating all Charge Codes, Switch Regimes and Variable Power Switch Regimes against the Operational Information Document (OID) and associated spreadsheets; and

-(q) validating all Charge Codes, Switch Regimes and Variable Power Switch Regimes against the Operational Information Document (OID) and associated spreadsheets; and
+(q) ensuring that MSIDs and inventory data for mCMS are kept separate from, and are not combined with, MSIDs or inventories for other UMS Apparatus.

-(r) ensuring that MSIDs and inventory data for mCMS are kept separate from, and are not combined with, MSIDs or inventories for other UMS Apparatus.
+The UMSO shall record and use such Market Domain Data (MDD) as is considered appropriate by the Panel (having regard to the UMSO’s functions) and shall, in particular, use only MDD for those items in relation to which there is a MDD entry or other information determined by the UMSO where such information does not conflict with MDD.

-1.2.2 Supplier Responsibilities
+1.2.3 Supplier Responsibilities